Photo by Stephen Speckman.

 Films include JANE AND EMMA (currently available on Blu-ray and streaming on Amazon Prime), FREETOWN (winner of the Ghana Movie Award for Best Screenplay and the Utah Film Award for Best Picture), and the short films “Patience” and “Iscariot.”

-Other honors include: being named an O’Neill National Playwrights Conference semi-finalist; runner-up in the first-ever Women’s Voices New Play Festival at Mad Cow Theatre; Trustus Playwrights Festival top five finalist; the IRAM Best New Play award; two Salt Lake City Weekly Best of Utah Arts Awards; the Mayhew Playwriting Award.
-She also won the Lewis National Playwriting Contest for Women and the LDS Film Festival Screenwriting Contest.
+Other honors include: being named an O’Neill National Playwrights Conference semi-finalist; runner-up in the first-ever Women’s Voices New Play Festival at Mad Cow Theatre; Trustus Playwrights Festival top five finalist; the IRAM Best New Play award; two Salt Lake City Weekly Best of Utah Arts Awards; and the Mayhew Playwriting Award.
+She has also won the Lewis National Playwriting Contest for Women and the LDS Film Festival Screenwriting Contest.

 Mel enjoys travel, little known history, melty cheese, puzzles, nice paper and nicer pens.

-Download a PDF of Mel's résumé.
+See PDF of Mel's résumé.

 Sample Mel’s work on the New Play Exchange.

-Visit Mel on Wikipedia, IMDB or Mapping Literary Utah.
+Visit Mel on Wikipedia, IMDB, or Mapping Literary Utah.

 Purchase Mel’s book Third Wheel: Peculiar Stories of Mormon Women in Love (including LITTLE HAPPY SECRETS and PILOT PROGRAM) from BCC Press.